-In the September 1 issue of the 322 International Journal of Bioinformatics and Biological Science, edited by Shrivastava et al. (A) Seven BLAST hits are distributed across the hairless protein query sequence; the black colour bar graphic shows that the blast hit's sequence length is less than 40 residues.
-The bit score (b) of the BLAST hit; a lower value indicates more gaps and replacements for each matched sequence. (c) A SMART-BLAST hit, whose score value suggests a higher chance of aligning the JmjC domain with three of the templates.
+In Shrivastava, et al. 322 International Journal of Bioinformatics and Biological Science: v.1 n.3&4 Sept.
+1: (a) Distribution of seven BLAST hits on the hairless protein query sequence; the black color bar graphic indicates that the sequence length of the Blast hit is fewer than 40 residues.
+The BLAST hit's bit score (b), with the lowest value suggesting a higher number of gaps and substitutions related to each matched sequence. (c) SMART-BLAST hit, which indicates a higher likelihood of aligning the JmjC domain with three of the templates based on the score value of the hit.